RainbowMiner/RainbowMiner/README.md

 ##### On Windows:

 - open RainbowMiner folder with Explorer
+- on Windows 11: run "FixConsole.bat" once, it is needed for "Start.bat" but not for the watchdog start scripts (see [Windows 11: switch the default terminal application](#windows-11-switch-the-default-terminal-application))
 - right-click "Start.bat" and choose "Run as administrator"

 ##### On Linux: